Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Indeed, we can see that defining an orientation for 1 and 2-simplices is actually the same as giving an orientation for all its faces.
 In both cases, for a simplex $[v_0,...,v_k]$, we used the convention that $[v_1,...,v_k]$ (excluding the first vector from the presentation) was one of its oriented edges-- $[v_1]$ in the case of $\os$, $[v_1,v_2]$ in the case of $\ts$.

 We can generalize all of this.
-Indeed, $[v_0,...,v_k]$ is now to be seen as an **oriented simplex**.
+Indeed, $[v_0,...,v_k]$ will denote from now on an **oriented k-simplex**.
 We will use the convention that it has $[\widehat{v_0},...,v_k]$ as one of its faces, which, by the above considerations, is enough to determine the orientation of all its other faces.
 What we noted for 1 and 2-simplices with regard to permutations is still valid: odd permutations of vertices in the presentation give the opposite simplex, even ones give you the same simplex.
 From now on, we'll also call "oriented simplices" just "simplices" ????????

 What about complexes?
-Consider the case of the boundary of 2-simplex, which is a complex.

-Consider the simplicial complex below, made by gluing the two oriented 2-simplices $\ts$ and $[v_1,v_3,v_2]$ on the common non-oriented face $[v_1,v_2]$, making a square.
-The first simplex does indeed have $[v_1,v_2]$ as a face, but the other transverses it in the opposite direction, giving instead $[v_2,v_1]=-[v_1,v_2]$.
-Similarly, inside the 2-simplex $\ts$ itself, every vertex has the same amount of edges going in and out from it.
-In general, every time you glue two n-simplices together, their common $n-1$ face will come from faces of the opposite direction in each original simplex.
+We'll say a simplicial complex is oriented if we give each of its simplices an orientation.
+There are many possible such orientations.
+Applying to 3D rendering, each of these orientations represents a way of shading our mesh.
+In many of these, neighbouring triangles have different orientations, resulting in suddenly light or dark regions, which isn't an effect we really desire.
+For orientable surfaces, we might want to find a single, "canonical", orientation such that all triangles have coherent normals, so that the whole surface will have a smoother and cohesive lighting-- indeed, that's precisely the definition of an orientable surface.

+To obtain this orientation, consider the complex made by gluing the two 2-simplices $\gts$ and $\angled{v_1,v_3,v_2}$ on the common face $\angled{v_1,v_2}$, making a square.
+Say we orient the first one as $\os$, so that, using the right-hand rule, its normal points towards us.
+What orientation should we give to the other triangle so that its normal may have the same direction?
+Again using the right-hand rule, it should be $[v_1, v_3, v_2]$.
+Note that, at their common edge, they have different orientations: one has $[v_1, v_2]$ as an edge, the other $[v_2, v_1]$.
+Since the orientation of a single face defines the orientation of a simplex, we could've guaranteed coherent normals by just positing the oriented simplices have opposite orientations on their common face.

+This is valid in general: every time you glue two n-simplices together and you want them to have coherent normals (either both pointing outwards or inwards), their common $n-1$ face should come from faces of the opposite direction in each original simplex-- and this last condition is indeed sufficient.
+Orientable surfaces are exactly those that can be approximated by oriented simplices satisfying this property for all simplices with common faces.

+For example, this **can** be done on the triangulation we provided for the torus, as shown belown.

 IMG!!!
+(ESQUEMA, SHADER)

+As a result, we can correctly shade this triangulation-- and, since orientability is a topological property, this applies for any other mesh representing a torus:

+SHADER!!!

+For example, that's something you **can't** do in the triangulation we presented of the Möbius strip.
+Consider, say, the orientation provided in the image below, where we're trying to which can be noted on the triangles at the horizontal extremes: they meet booth in the same oriented face $[p_0, p_5]$!
+Any other orientation will eventually have the same problem.

+IMG!!!
+(ESQUEMA, SHADER)

+As a result, we can't shade this Möbius strip triangulation correclty-- and, since orientability is a topological property, this applies for any other mesh representing the strip:

+SHADER!!!

-This rules is valid for all n-simplices themselves.
+This rules is valid for all n-simplices themselves, which are all orientable.
 So, seeing the 2-simplex as a collage of 1-simplices forming a triangle, if two edges are glued, then one's end must be the other's starting point (remember, a point has positive orientation in a 1-simplex if it is its end point).
 This collage perspective allows us to know the orientation of a 2-simplex just by knowing the orientation of one of its edges, and similarly can be done for a 1-simplex (if we know the positive point, we know the other must be negative).

 Let's see how this works in the example of a 3-simplex $\ths$.
 By our convention, it has an oriented face $[v_1,v_2,v_3]$.
 This 2-simplex shares the oriented edge $[v_2,v_3]$ with $\angled{v_0,v_2,v_3}$, so the oriented version of the latter must contain the edge $[v_3,v_2]$ going in the opposite direction, and so it must be $-[v_0,v_2,v_3]$.
 Doing similarly for all other faces of the pyramid, we get that its oriented faces are $[v_1,v_2,v_3]$, $-[v_0,v_2,v_3]$, $[v_0,v_1,v_3]$ and $-[v_0,v_1,v_2]$.

-All of this alows us to get a formula for the oriented faces of a simplex $[v_0,...,v_k]$.
+These considerations actually allows us to get a formula for the oriented faces of a simplex $[v_0,...,v_k]$.
 We know that its geometrical faces are all the possible $\langle v_0,...,\widehat{v_i},...,v_k\rangle$, so we just need to find their *oriented* versions.
 We have one already: $[\widehat{v_0},...,v_k]$, by our convention.
 As for the orientation of $\angled{v_0,\widehat{v_1},...,v_k}$, we see that it shares the face $[v_2,...,v_k]$ with $[\widehat{v_0},...,v_k]$***, so it must have the opposite orientation as it has-- i.e., it is negativ***e.
 Going by a similar procedure, we see that $\langle v_0,...,\widehat{v_{i+1}},...,v_k\rangle$ always has the opposite orientation of $\langle v_0,...,\widehat{v_i},...,v_k\rangle$.
 Thus, using our suggestive sign notation, we get that the **oriented** faces of $[v_0,...,v_k]$ are

 $$(-1)^i[v_0,...,\widehat{v_i},...,v_k],$$